The Best MVP Performances from a Non-QB in The Big Game

 Amazingly, Davis didn't feature in the second quarter due to suffering a migraine.
 He returned after recovering his vision and rounded off a 92-yard drive to put Denver 24-17 up.
 Green Bay hit back through Freeman again, only for Davis to win the game for Denver – and the MVP award from Freeman – with a final score with 1:45 on the clock.

-Only one quarterback (Steve Young) won the Super Bowl MVP across five seasons between 1994 and 1998.
+Only one quarterback (Steve Young) won The Big Game MVP across five seasons between 1994 and 1998.
 Larry Brown was a non-QB to earn the award in the middle of that trend with a stunning defensive performance from cornerback in the Dallas Cowboys' 27-17 win over Pittsburgh.

 The Steelers were confident heading into the game, with Neil O'Donnell playing shotgun.
 But Brown played the game of his life to twice read the QB's gameplan.
 He collected two passes, including a crucial interception that led Emmitt Smith to a four-yard touchdown with 3:43 on the clock.